valinet/WinOverview2/README.md

 * Compile - I used Visual Studio 2019, so Build Tools v16, cl v19 and Windows 10 SDK version 10.0.18362.0

-* Make sure to use Windows 10 Version 2004, otherwise offsets in twinui.dll may be mismatched.
-If the application crashes when hooking Explorer, obtain correct offsets from twinui.dll by disassembling with IDA or ghidra and recompile.
+* ~~Make sure to use Windows 10 Version 2004, otherwise offsets in twinui.dll may be mismatched.
+If the application crashes when hooking Explorer, obtain correct offsets from twinui.dll by disassembling with IDA or ghidra and recompile.~~ Since 1.1.0.0, the application determines the right offsets from twinui.dll dynamically, at run time.

 * Launch "WinOverview2.exe" as administrator.
 I recommend setting to launch at log on using Task Scheduler.
 This way, the application is able to listen to key strokes (it binds itself to Caps Lock key) in all processes.
-Elevation is required so that we can switch to chosen application when clicking a thumbnail in Task View.
+Elevation is required so that we can switch to chosen application when clicking a thumbnail in Task View for elevated applications as well (this could be improved, Explorer uses some mechanism to control elevated applications as well, even though it is not elevated)

 * You can close an application when task view is active by hovering over it and clicking the x button that appears in the top right corner.